q3k/chubby75/README.md

 There is [hardware documention](doc/hardware.md) available, which includes WIP information about mapping from the FPGA balls / IO into various peripherals on board and connectors.

+You can buy these boards from eBay, Aliexpress, Taobao.
+As of today (2019/01/26), these boards are around €18 (including S&H) on Aliexpress.

 Status
 ------